-Video work product is a way to document forensic investigations, like evidence recovery, for reference at a later date.
+Video work products are a way to document forensic investigations, like evidence recovery, for reference at a later date.
 Processes and procedures are documented using a video camera during a forensic investigation for future use.
 I have referred back to my video work product many times when I have questions later during the evolution of the case.

 photography based cameras.
 Each one of these types of systems serves a certain purpose in assisting with a forensic investigation, as well as the investigative process.